9-23 Nervous tissue

 The spinal cord is an elongated anatomical extension of the brain.
 It is housed inside the vertebral canal, where it is quite protected.

-The distribution of white and gray matter in the spinal cord is opposite to that of the brain and cerebellum, as follows: its white matter is situated at the periphery of the spinal cord and the gray matter ocupies a central position.
+The distribution of white and gray matter in the spinal cord is opposite to that of the brain and cerebellum, as follows: its white matter is situated at the periphery and the gray matter ocupies a central position.

 NEXT PAGE